w3hc/zhankai/README.md

+[![npm version](https://img.shields.io/npm/v/zhankai.svg)](https://www.npmjs.com/package/zhankai)
+[![npm downloads](https://img.shields.io/npm/dm/zhankai.svg)](https://www.npmjs.com/package/zhankai)

 # Zhankai

 Writes the content of all files of a given repo.

-[![npm version](https://img.shields.io/npm/v/zhankai.svg)](https://www.npmjs.com/package/zhankai)
-[![npm downloads](https://img.shields.io/npm/dm/zhankai.svg)](https://www.npmjs.com/package/zhankai)
+You can then use this file to save some time describing your app to your favorite LLM assistant.

 ## Installation